ecrosstexas/teazzers-spacebook/content/pages/smartbrew/kb/check-thermistor.md

 ## Action - Field 🛻

 1. Verify the machine is running [firmware 757531_TSB4_2020042412 or newer](/smartbrew/kb/outdated-firmware/) and update the firmware if possible as several issues with the heating circuit were fixed with this firmware.
+[Resolved heating issues?](/smartbrew/kb/resolutions#305) ☺️
 2. [Open the SmartBrew top and trunk panels](/smartbrew/kb/open-smartbrew/).
 3. Check wire harness connections at main control board for loose connections or burnt wires.
+[Resolved heating issues?](/smartbrew/kb/resolutions#309) ☺️
 4. Remove the thermistor by gently pulling the top of the thermistor straight upwards through the plastic grommet until the thermistor is totally removed.
 5. Inspect the thermistor for water scale, pin holes, etc.
 6. Clean and/or replace the thermistor as necessary.
-[Resolved](/smartbrew/kb/resolutions#304) ☺️?
+[Resolved heating issues?](/smartbrew/kb/resolutions#304) ☺️
 7. If heating issues remain, [check the hi-limit switch](/smartbrew/kb/check-hi-limit/)

 ### Preventative 👨‍⚕️